Thank you to the Get Screened MN campaign partners:

 When should you start screening?

-The American Cancer Society recommends screening for colorectal cancer begin at age 45, although most insurance covers screening starting at age 50.
+The USPSTF* and American Cancer Society recommend screening for colorectal cancer begin at age 45, although most insurance covers screening starting at age 50.

 Important notes about screening:

 - On-time screening can vary by person based on family history, genetic conditions, personal medial history, and more.